FudanDISC/ReForm-Eval/README.md

     --prediction_file test_output/SingleChoice/TDIUC_SingleChoice_likelihood_imagebindLLM_imagebindLLM.json
 ```

 **There are four types of `Formulation: SingleChoice, Generation, OCROpenEnded and KIEOpenEnded`, respectively.
-It can only be set `eval_stability` when `--formulation SingleChoice`, which means that only SingleChoice can measure the instability.**
+It can only be set `eval_stability` and `multi_round_eval` when `--formulation SingleChoice`, which means that only SingleChoice can measure the instability and be used for the multi-round evaluation.**

 Notice that each sample in the output json are supposed to be specific format:
 ```python